LordEnma/YandereSimulatorDecompiled/README.md

 # YandereSimulatorDecompiled

 Decompiled Code from the game Yandere Simulator.
-The version of the game is from 11/21/22
+The version of the game is from 12/01/22

 This is being provided as is, and I will try to update whenever a new build is released

-In case your curious, I used Jetbrains dotPeek for decompiling the code
+In case your curious, I used AssetRipper to decompile the code

 ## LEGAL NOTICE